You’ve already appointed a ‘Property Manager’?

-Having completed the purchase of your Ibiza property, taken possession of the keys and finally moved in, it is time to savour and enjoy your new home!
+Having completed the purchase of your Ibiza property, taken possession of the keys, and finally moved in, it is time to savor and enjoy your new home!

 You’ve already appointed a ‘ Property Manager’?

-Hopefully, by this point you’ve already appointed a ‘Ibiza Property Manager’ to liaise with your gestoria and arrange for the transfer of electricity, water, telephone, internet, alarm system etc. into your name to ensure continuity of service.
-On an ongoing basis, you might choose to arrange for payment of these and other bills by your Ibiza Property Manager and gestoria – particularly if you’re likely to be away from home for extended periods of time?
-In this latter case, many owners decide that changing the locks might be prudent too?
+Hopefully, by this point, you’ve already appointed an ‘Ibiza Property Manager’ to liaise with your gestoria and arrange for the transfer of electricity, water, telephone, internet, alarm system, etc. into your name to ensure continuity of service.
+On an ongoing basis, you might choose to arrange for payment of these and other bills by your Ibiza Property Manager and gestoria – particularly if you’re likely to be away from home for extended periods of time.
+In this latter case, many owners decide that changing the locks might be prudent too.

-In the likely event that you’ve purchased your property unfurnished, you’ll be going shopping furniture in Ibiza and this is initially where you’ll most appreciate the services of your ‘manager’.
-Your manager’s local knowledge will prove invaluable in advising you on where to find the best value, showing you the whereabouts of the various outlets / pick-up points and liaising with the retailers in Spanish on your behalf, if necessary.
+In the likely event that you’ve purchased your property unfurnished, you’ll be going shopping for furniture in Ibiza and this is initially where you’ll most appreciate the services of your ‘manager’.
+Your manager’s local knowledge will prove invaluable in advising you on where to find the best value, showing you the whereabouts of the various outlets/pick-up points, and liaising with the retailers in Spanish on your behalf, if necessary.

-This is where a Ibiza Property Manager’s experience comes to the fore.
+This is where an Ibiza Property Manager’s experience comes into force.
 It takes years to establish, through both experience and word of mouth, which contractors are the best for each task and which are going to be consistently reliable.
 An experienced Ibiza Property Manager will have a good ongoing relationship with the best contractors and will be highly respected as a regular customer by the contractors themselves.

 This in itself is a guarantee of priority service for you as a property owner.

-There will be initial capital expenditure, which might include: a vacuum cleaner, brooms and brushes, iron and ironing board, drying rack for delicate items that can’t be tumble-dried and an extensive array of cleaning products.
-Outside you may well require hosepipes for the gardeners and a high pressure water machine for the terraces e.g. a Karcher.
+There will be initial capital expenditure, which might include: a vacuum cleaner, brooms, brushes, iron and ironing board, a drying rack for delicate items that can’t be tumble-dried, and an extensive array of cleaning products.
+Outside you may well require hosepipes for the gardeners and a high-pressure water machine for the terraces e.g. a Karcher.